CS 725/825 Computer Networks, IT 725 Network Technology

 Final Exam

-Due: Friday, December 13, 2024, 11:59 pm
+Due: Friday, December 12, 2025, 11:59 pm

 Paper:

-You may include a brief general introduction to TCP but the main focus should be on core ideas of the congestion control mechanisms.
 The paper should read like a white paper and must have a clear structure.
 Include technical details.
-Illustrations are encouraged, dividing paper in sections is a must.
+Illustrations are encouraged; dividing the paper into sections is a must.
 A stream of consciousness in the form of a single paragraph stretching over many pages is not acceptable.

 There is no minimum page count for the paper.
-Shorter, well-written and edited papers are preferred over ones artificially-inflated for the sake of making a page count.
+Shorter, well-written, and edited papers are preferred over ones artificially inflated for the sake of making a page count.
 However, very short papers are unlikely to hit all the key points and will receive lower marks.

 Questions: